mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-13-rightoferasure.md

 Personal data refers to information by which you can be identified.

-A company, authority or corporation that collects your personal data is called a controller.
+A company, authority or corporation that collects your personal data is called a **controller**.

 The controller is required to erase your personal data in the following situations: